 Location: Fort Bay, Saba

 Today we got to explore the Dutch (but English speaking) island of Saba!
 The island did not waste time showing us who was boss, for as soon as we came ashore we were greeted with a steep winding path we would need to climb before reaching the first town, somewhat ironically named “Bottom”.
-Unfortunately we soon found out it was named Bottom because it was the lowest town on the island.
-We reached the top of the hill leading to Bottom town only to look up and find an even larger climb awaiting us before out true destination of “Windward”, a town on the, you guessed it, windward side of the island, essentially opposite of Bottom.
+Unfortunately, we soon found out it was named Bottom because it was the lowest town on the island.
+We reached the top of the hill leading to Bottom town only to look up and find an even larger climb awaiting us before out the true destination of “Windward”, a town on the, you guessed it, windward side of the island, essentially opposite of Bottom.
 To get to Windward, the group took a path through the mountains instead of around them.
-As we went deeper into the mountains the vegetation started to encroach on the path and leaves shaded us from the harsh sun above.
-To really complete the rainforest feel, at about an hour in to the hike the skies opened up and we all got thoroughly drenched.
-Always on the lookout for a freshwater shower I seized the opportunity and took my shirt off, the fresh water felt great on what always seems like permanently salty skin.
+As we went deeper into the mountains, the vegetation started to encroach on the path and leaves shaded us from the harsh sun above.
+To really complete the rainforest feel, at about an hour into the hike the skies opened up, and we all got thoroughly drenched.
+Always on the lookout for a freshwater shower, I seized the opportunity and took my shirt off, the fresh water felt great on what always seems like permanently salty skin.
 It also cooled everyone down right as we were starting to get sweaty from the hike, so big thanks to mother nature.

 While I was out grocery shopping, some of the students followed Ian M and Steve to Jo Bean’s Glass Studio.
-There they were able to make some beads of their own design while also wearing some sweet glasses.
-At the end of the day we all hitch hiked back to the port, and made it back just in time for dinner.
+There they were able to make some beads of their design while also wearing some sweet glasses.
+At the end of the day we all hitch hiked back to the port and made it back just in time for dinner.
 Dinner and squeeze went well.

 Related VoyageView All Voyages

 via Dominica, The Grenadines, Martinique, St. Barts